 Dentistry for Adults

 With a breakthrough in design and fit, we can offer natural-looking dentures that won’t slip!
 This technique secures the denture plate so you no longer need to worry about the food you eat or that your dentures might shift.
-If you wear dentures, be sure to ask about this.
-It might just make your life a lot easier.
+If you wear dentures, be sure to ask about this, as it might just make your life a lot easier.

-There is a link between dental health and the ability to control blood sugar levels.
+There is a link between dental health and your body’s ability to control blood sugar levels.
 Did you know that not all dentists are equally prepared to care for diabetics and their dental health?
-Untreated gum disease can worsen diabetes, and diabetes worsens gum disease.
-It’s a vicious cycle to break.
-You’ll be happy to know we have received unique training on dental care for diabetics.
+Untreated gum disease can worsen diabetes, and diabetes worsens gum disease — it’s a vicious cycle to break.
+You’ll be happy to know that we have received unique training in dental care for diabetics.
 Give us a call for a complimentary consultation about dentistry for diabetics.
-We will not criticize you for having put off dental care.
-You can look forward to compassionate and completely non-judgmental care.
+When you work with us, you can look forward to compassionate and completely non-judgmental care.
 We are happy to help.

 Xylitol is a naturally occurring substance found in fruit, berries, mushrooms, and other vegetables.
-Even our bodies produce from 5 to 10 grams daily.
 It is effective in fighting tooth decay caused by foods that are high in sugars and starches.
 More than 25 years of clinical testing confirms that xylitol is an excellent sweetener for teeth.
 It has even been endorsed by dental associations from Finland, Norway, Sweden, England, Ireland, Estonia, and the Netherlands.

 Xylitol is often found in chewing gum, tablets, toothpaste, mouthwash, and candy.
 It’s also useful for anyone suffering allergies and comes in a nasal spray.
 At our practice, we offer and encourage the use of xylitol products — we have found the results to be amazing.
 If you strive for fewer cavities and improved upper respiratory health, ask our team about xylitol!